promptfoo/promptfoo-docs/docs/getting-started.md

 Asserts are _optional_.
 Many people get value out of reviewing outputs manually, and the web UI helps facilitate this.

 :::tip
-See the [Configuration docs](/docs/configuration/guide) for more detail.
+See the [Configuration docs](/docs/configuration/guide) for a detailed guide.
 :::

 <details>